Multi-Objective Quantum Power System Redispatch: Decomposing QUBO Problem via -expansion

-Note that when selecting a subset of possible state changes $\{S_{1},\ldots,S_{c}\}\subset\mathbb{S}$, we need to ensure that the resulting $c$ permutation matrices from the rectifying algorithm in \Cref{alg:rectify-non-adj} are all disjoint between each other.
-We can ensure this by restricting that any state change selected to be considered at each iteration is at least $k$ timepoints away from each other, where $k$ is the number of states a controllable resource can be in.
-The final approach to using $\alpha$-expansion for our Re-Dispatch problem can be found in \Cref{alg:a-exp-full}.
+When selecting a subset of possible state changes, $\{S_{1},\ldots,S_{c}\}\subset\mathbb{S}$, it is crucial to ensure that the resulting $c$ permutation matrices from \cref{alg:rectify-non-adj} are pairwise disjoint—that is, they operate on disjoint sets of decision variables in $\bx$.
+To guarantee this, we enforce a separation of at least $k$ timepoints between any two state changes considered at each iteration; where as usual, $k$ represents the number of possible states for each controllable resource.
+The complete approach to employing $\alpha$-expansion for our redispatch problem is detailed in \cref{alg:a-exp-full}.
+The convergence criteria used in this paper---unless stated otherwise---is a lack of improvement in the solution after five iterations.
+We will also use a subproblem size of $c=128$ for the experiments in \cref{sec:experiments}.

+As a result, the search space of $\alpha$-expansion is limited to solutions that do not violate our hard constraints.
+Therefore, we can omit the penalties from the hard constraints during optimization resulting in the following multi-objective {\QUBO} problem:

+The remaining question then, is how we should determine the weights assigned to our different objectives—$\mu_{C}$, $\mu_{S}$, and $\mu_{O}$—and the Lagrangian multiplier $\lambda_{P}$ associated with our soft constraint.